fresheneesz/bip-efficient-bitcoin-vaults/bip-beforeblockverify.md

 ### Motivation

+* Improved Succinct Atomic Swap, where only one transaction per chain is required to complete a swap, without needing any indefinite watching of the chain and without requiring backup of state other than a seed.
+* Cheaper escrows that are half as expensive as current escrow options

 OP_BBV can be used to make numerous kinds of transactions either:

 1. more efficient, generally by reducing two transactions into 1,